Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 Anyway, enough of that sweet plugging.

-Matt's just wearing his jacket on the stage there, pretending he never saw that.
+Matt's just throwing his jacket on the stage there.
+Pretending never saw that.

-So could you please put your hands together and welcome to the stage Jess Perkins and Matt Sands-Jacket.
+So could you please put your hands together?
+Welcome to the stage.
+Jess Perkins.

 Yeah.